IonutG99/TruckCompanyProject/README.md

-# TheEmployeeManagement
+# TruckCompanyManagement

-An application that helps employers manage the work status of employees
+An application that helps employers manage the work status of employees.

 # Database